shawnw/tawk/README.md

 * `INFILE` The file handle of the current file.
 Only set in `BEGINFILE`, `line` and `rline` blocks.
 * `FS` If set, a single character, or regular expression that is used to indicate field delimiters.
-If an empty string or not set, any amount of whitespace is used.
+If a a single space, or not set, any amount of whitespace is used, and leading and trailing whitespace is first stripped.
+If an empty string, splits every character into its own field.
 * `OFS` Used to separate fields in `F(0)` when other elements of `F` are written to or `NF` is changed.
 * `CSV` 1 if in CSV mode, 0 if in normal mode.
+(Read-only)

 CSV Mode
 --------

-If invoked with the `-csv` option, the default field separator (`FS`) and output field separator (`OFS`) are set to comma instead of whitespace, and lines are split by a CSV parser - so commas in quoted fields don't count, unlike if just setting `FS` to a comma.
+If invoked with the `-csv` option, the output field separator (`OFS`) is set to comma instead of a space, `print` joins its arguments with CSV escaping.

+When reading fields, the default field separator (`FS`) if not explicitly set is a comma, and only single-character separators are supported.
+Lines are split by a CSV-aware parser - so commas in quoted fields don't count, unlike if just setting `FS` to a comma in normal mode.

 Also, the `print` command CSV-escapes its arguments, and `gets` reads a full CSV record, which may be multiple lines.